zbk505/zbk505/README.md

 ### About Me 🙋‍♂️
 - I love learning and I am always trying new things. 💡
-- I am an experienced barista & you can find me making coffee at Thinking Cup on Newbury St. ☕
+- I currently work at HighRes Biosolutions as an Associate Robotics Automation Engineer
-- Currently while I am not doing school work, I am learning React and programming Arduino peripherals! 👨‍💻
+- I haven't had any personal projects in a little while, but I am interested in Web Scraping & Front End!

 ### Add me on [LinkedIn][linkedin]! 🤝
 [linkedin]: https://www.linkedin.com/in/zachary---baker/